StevenKearney/espanso-nsipsum/README.md

-# nsIPsum – Network Security Ipsum for Espanso
+# nsIPsum – Network Security Lorem Ipsum generator for Espanso

 **nsIPsum** is an [Espanso](https://espanso.org) package that generates randomized, lorem-ipsum style filler text with a networking and security theme.
 It’s useful for creating mock documentation, demo configs, lab write-ups, or test fixtures where placeholder text is needed.